Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

     <br>

 #### row_number():
-- assign a unique number to each row
+- unique rank
-- it doesn't handle ties
+- does not handle ties
-- unique ranking without gaps/skipping
+- no gaps in ranks
     <br>

 #### rank():
-- assign a rank to each row
+- shared rank
-- it handles ties
+- handles ties
-- it leaves gaps in ranking --> for shared rank
+- gaps in ranks
     <br>

 #### dense_rank():
-- assign a rank to each row
+- shared rank
-- it handles ties
+- handles ties
-- it doesn't leaves gaps in ranking
+- no gaps in ranks
     <br>